chrlz04/tebans/README.md

 **Tubod Electricity Billing Alert and Notification System**

-A web-based billing alert and notification system for Tubod Electric Cooperative in Barangay Tubod, Clarin, Bohol.
-TEBANS automates SMS notifications for electricity bills, payment confirmations, and disconnection alerts — replacing manual, paper-based communication between the cooperative and its consumers.
+A web-based billing alert and notification system in Barangay Tubod, Clarin, Bohol.
+TEBANS automates SMS notifications for electricity bills, payment confirmations, and disconnection alerts — replacing manual, paper-based communication between the staff and its consumers.

 ---